 The plot is about a group of young girls in Salem in 1692 who are caught engaging in forbidden magical activities and begin to lie and accuse others of witchcraft.
 The film was a box office success and received four Academy Award nominations.
 Available on Amazon, Netflix and Google Play.

 Salem Witch Trials Documentaries:

 A 2004 History Channel documentary featuring the Salem Witch Trials.
 The documentary features historians and authors who explore possible explanations for what may have caused the Salem Witch Trials in 1692.
-Available on DVD only.
+Available on Amazon.

 A 2011 National Geographic Channel documentary about the Salem Witch Trials hosted by Katherine Howe.
 Howe is a novelist and a descendant of two accused witches, Elizabeth Proctor and Elizabeth Howe.
 The documentary features interviews with many historians and authors.
 Not available on any format.